vasia-korz/crime-dashboard-la/README.md

 cd crime-dashboard-la
 mkdir data
 ```
 3. Download the [dataset](https://data.lacity.org/Public-Safety/Crime-Data-from-2020-to-Present/2nrs-mtv8/about_data) and put it into `data` directory.
+You should have `dataset_extended.csv` file in that folder.

 4. Run preprocessing script:
 - Windows